NFPA certified

 Contact for pricing

-Explore related first responder training programs available in Massachusetts
+Explore other first responder training programs available in Massachusetts.

 Firefighter I training in Massachusetts combines classroom instruction with hands-on practical experience.
 Programs cover identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NFPA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.